mzivic7/endcord/README.md

 Debug mode can be enabled with `-d` flag.
 It will cause extra messages to be written to log file.
 Endcord will periodically write to drive and log file will quickly grow in size.
 Log is overwritten on each run.
+Log can be accessed with `show_log` command or in config directory.

 ## Usage